-- 1990 Rate increased from 9.5% to 9.8%; alternative minimum tax rate reduced from 7% to 5.8%. - Minimum fee enacted up to \$5,000 based on Minnesota property, payroll, and sales of C corporations, S corporations, and partnerships. - 1992 Limited liability companies treated as partnerships. - 1994 Adopted changes made by the federal Omnibus Budget Reconciliation Act of 1993. - Guaranty association assessments credit enacted for insurance companies. - 1997 Job training credit enacted. - 1998 Small corporations exempted from alternative minimum tax. - 1999 Sales factor in the apportionment formula increased from 70% to 75%; property and payroll factors each reduced from 15% to 12.5%, effective 1/1/01. - Credit for tax paid to another state allowed in certain situations. - 2000 Allowed all remaining depreciation modifications to be taken in tax year 2001. - Credit enacted equal to 30% of expense to provide transit passes to employees for use in Minnesota. - 2001 Exempted insurance companies. - Adopted the federal charitable contribution deduction and repealed the subtraction for contributions to charities in Minnesota. - Exempted S corporation banks and repealed corresponding 80% credit for shareholders. - Job training credit repealed. - 2002 Adopted federal 30% bonus depreciation but required 80% of the bonus depreciation be added back on the state return, with that amount subtracted in equal parts over the next five years.
+- 1990 Rate increased from 9.5% to 9.8%; alternative minimum tax rate reduced from 7% to 5.8%. - Minimum fee enacted up to \$5,000 based on Minnesota property, payroll, and sales of C corporations, S corporations, and partnerships. - 1992 Limited liability companies treated as partnerships. - 1994 Adopted changes made by the federal Omnibus Budget Reconciliation Act of 1993. - Guaranty association assessments credit enacted for insurance companies. - 1997 Job training credit enacted. - 1998 Small corporations exempted from alternative minimum tax. - 1999 Sales factor in the apportionment formula increased from 70% to 75%; property and payroll factors each reduced from 15% to 12.5% (1/1/01). - Credit for tax paid to another state allowed in certain situations. - 2000 Allowed all remaining depreciation modifications to be taken in tax year 2001. - Credit enacted equal to 30% of expense to provide transit passes to employees for use in Minnesota. - 2001 Exempted insurance companies. - Adopted the federal charitable contribution deduction and repealed the subtraction for contributions to charities in Minnesota. - Exempted S corporation banks and repealed corresponding 80% credit for shareholders. - Job training credit repealed. - 2002 Adopted federal 30% bonus depreciation but required 80% of the bonus depreciation be added back on the state return, with that amount subtracted in equal parts over the next five years. - 2003 Adopted federal changes including increased expensing for 2003 to 2005 and the increase in bonus depreciation from 30% to 50%, subject to the Minnesota addback of 80%. - Exemptions from the regular tax, alternative minimum tax, and minimum fee and a refundable jobs credit enacted for qualified businesses in a Job Opportunity Building Zone or the Biotechnology and Health Sciences Industry Zone, which also includes a refundable research credit.